Product-Market Fit Signals You Can Find on Reddit

 The Advantage of Early Signals

 Traditional PMF metrics require months of data to show meaningful patterns.
-Monthly retention rates need at least six months of cohorts to reveal trends.
-NPS scores need large sample sizes to be statistically significant.
+Monthly retention rates need at least six months of cohorts.
+NPS scores need large sample sizes.
 Revenue growth needs time to compound.

 Reddit signals appear faster.
-You can detect problem intensity before you build anything.
-You can track organic mentions from the first week after launch.
-You can observe the nature of feature requests in real time.
+You can detect problem intensity before you build anything, track organic mentions from the first week after launch, and observe feature request patterns in real time.

 This speed advantage allows faster iteration.
-If your post-launch signals suggest you are not approaching PMF, you can investigate and adjust before months of growth metrics confirm what Reddit already revealed.
-If signals are positive, you can move aggressively into growth mode with confidence that the foundation is solid.
+If post-launch signals suggest you're not approaching PMF, you can adjust before months of growth metrics confirm what Reddit already revealed.
+If signals are positive, move aggressively into growth mode with confidence.

 Users will advocate for products that genuinely solve their problems, and they will do it publicly on Reddit.
-Your job is to monitor these signals, track them over time, and let them guide you toward the product-market fit that transforms struggling startups into growing companies.
+Your job is to monitor these signals, track them over time, and let them guide you toward product-market fit.

 Want to track your product mentions on Reddit?
 Try Peekdit free — save threads and analyze sentiment automatically.